openmobilityfoundation/mobility-data-specification/modes/passenger-services.md

 <img src="https://i.imgur.com/plW2Hon.png" width="120" align="right" alt="MDS Modes - Passenger Services" border="0">

-**Passenger Services** refers to taxis and transportation network companies (TNCs).
+**Passenger Services** refers to taxis, transportation network companies (TNCs), commercial transport apps (CTAs), and private hire vehicles (PHVs).
 Passenger Services typically have a driver, one or more passengers, and multiple passengers may be on different trips.
 The state machine tracks the trip states of the passengers separately from the vehicle state.

 See the [modes overview](/modes) for how the mode specific information below applies across MDS.